Design map-based visualizations

 Use of this password indicates that you understand that the data is fictitious.

-4. Open the folder where you extracted the zip file.
+5. Open the extracted zip file.

 It contains a file named BloodLeadLevels.ppkx.
 A .ppkx file is an ArcGIS Pro project package, a compressed file for sharing projects that may contain maps, data, and other files that you can open in ArcGIS Pro.

-5. Double-click BloodLeadLevels.ppkx to open it in ArcGIS Pro.
+6. Double-click BloodLeadLevels.ppkx to open it in ArcGIS Pro.
 If prompted, sign in with your ArcGIS account.

 A map of Sacramento, California, appears.
 The fictitious High_Blood_Level_Results point layer shows home address locations of kids who had high levels of lead in their blood.